thundertrick/xisp/README.md

 # Xisp
 A simple lisp style language.
 Easy to be parsed in other languages.
-Xisp works like a USB memory stick that be embedded into any other language.
+Xisp works like a USB memory stick that be easily parsed and embedded in any other language.

 ## 1. Target
 Xisp is developed for sending executable logic across devices, which might be Android or iOS.
 Xisp is designed short, simple and easy to be parsed.
 Xisp **only** deals with basic operators and structures.
+Any complex things should be  implemented by the language who parses Xisp.

 ## 2. Grammar
 ~~~